Quantum Bayes Classifiers and Their Application in Image Classification: Quantum Bayes classifiers

 \subsection{Na\"{\i}ve-QBC}

 A QBC uses Bayes' rule to perform classification tasks within the framework of quantum computing.
-A single qubit can be used to represent a binary node in a Bayesian network, and then a superposition quantum state can be used to represent the probability of different label values under various combinations of features in the Bayesian network, i.e., $P(y|X)$.
+A single-qubit can be used to represent a node in a Bayesian network, and then a superposition quantum state can be used to represent the probability of different label values under various combinations of attributes in the Bayesian network, i.e., $P(y|X)$.

-In a na\"{\i}ve Bayesian network, all features are independent of each other, and each feature only depends on the label feature.
-Let $n$ feature nodes be $x_1$, $x_2$, $\cdots$, $x_n$, and each feature depends only on the label feature $y$.
-The quantum circuit of the na\"{\i}ve quantum Bayesian classifier can be created as follows.
-The classifier circuit is composed of $n+1$ qubits, corresponding to the label feature $y$ and $n$ feature nodes $x_1$ to $x_n$, and all nodes are initialized to $\ket{0}$.

-For the label node $y$, the \textit{class prior probability} $P(y=0)$ can be obtained by statistically counting enough independent sample data.
-After that, one can realize the quantum circuit representation of the class prior probabilities by $R_y(\cdot)$ operation.
-Unlike the encoding function $\arctan$ used in the Ref. \cite{BorujeniNannapaneni-433}, we use a more natural way of encoding, that is, let
+In a na\"{\i}ve Bayesian network, all attributes are independent of each other they depends only on the label.
+Let $n$ attribute nodes be $x_1$, $x_2$, $\cdots$, $x_n$, and each attribute depends only on the label $y$.
+The quantum circuit of the na\"{\i}ve-QBC is composed of $n+1$ qubits, corresponding to the label $y$ and $n$ attribute nodes $x_1$ to $x_n$.
+The na\"{\i}ve-QBC is constructed as follows: \begin{enumerate}[(a)] \item All $n+1$ qubits are initialized to $\ket{0}$. \item For the label node $y$, the \textit{class-prior probability} $P(y=0)$ can be obtained by statistically counting the training set.
+After that, one can encode the class-prior probabilities by $R_y(\cdot)$ operation.
+Unlike the encoding function $\arctan$ used in the Ref. \cite{BorujeniNannapaneni-433}, we use a more natural way of encoding.
+That is, let

 One can obtain